Which Natural Flea Treatments for Cats Really Work?

 More owners are switching to natural cat flea treatment alternatives.
 While various home remedies are used on cats, some don’t work, and others should be avoided because they’re toxic.

-To get rid of cat fleas naturally, treatment options include cedar chips, lemon juice, oregano, apple cider vinegar (ACV), lavender, and chamomile.
+To get rid of cat fleas naturally, treatment options include cedar chips, oregano, apple cider vinegar (ACV) and chamomile.
 Cats dislike the smell of these spray solutions.
 Also, feeding your cat a natural, raw-meat diet can improve your cat’s defenses against fleas.

 Garlic, neem oil, and citronella are commonly suggested as natural parasite repellents, but they’re poisonous to cats.
 Diatomaceous earth may kill fleas on your carpets and upholstery, but it’s a dust that can cause respiratory irritation if inhaled by cats.